 An egg (oocyte) donor may be chosen when an individual is unable to produce their own eggs (oocytes).
 A donor may be chosen by the recipient (“known” donor), or recipients may choose an anonymous or non-anonymous donor via an egg donation agency.
 The donor receives fertility medications to stimulate the production of multiple eggs.
 The eggs (oocytes) are then fertilized with a sperm source in a laboratory and the embryos are transferred into the recipient’s uterus.
 The fees paid to an egg donor and/or agency are in the $5,000-$15,000 range, with additional costs for ART procedures.
 Storage fees for additional embryos may also apply.

 Once their family is complete, some people opt to donate excess embryos.
-Embryo donors complete a three-generation medical/genetic history, a psycho/social evaluation, additional blood testing and sign an informed consent and agreement to donate.
+Embryo donors complete a three-generation medical/genetic history, a psycho/social evaluation, additional blood testing, and sign an informed consent and agreement to donate.
 While there are many programs across the United States that administer embryo donation, there generally are waiting lists from a few months to a year or more to receive embryos.
-The costs to use donated embryos generally range from $2,000 to $5,000 for the above listed embryo donor screening and legal agreements and then $2,000 to $5,000 for the frozen embryo transfer.
+The costs to use donated embryos generally range from $2,000 to $5,000 for the above-listed embryo donor screening and legal agreements and then $2,000 to $5,000 for the frozen embryo transfer.

 Gestational Carrier (Surrogate)

 A gestational carrier is a person who carries a pregnancy for another person or couple.
-The intended parent may provide the egg (oocyte), or a donor egg used, to create the embryo and then it is transferred to the gestational carrier’s uterus.
-This method is sometimes chosen when a patient has had her uterus removed, has a serious medical condition or when recurrent IVF failure is an issue.
-A gestational carrier is selected through an agency or organization, with signed consents from all parties.
+The intended parent may provide the egg (oocyte), or a donor egg used, to create the embryo, and then it is transferred to the gestational carrier’s uterus.
+This method is sometimes chosen when a patient has had her uterus removed, has a serious medical condition, or when recurrent IVF failure is an issue.
+A gestational carrier is selected through an agency or organization, with signed consent from all parties.
 Gestational carrier costs range from $10,000-$100,000, and costs for assisted reproductive procedures will also apply as well as storage fees.
 The legal status of using a gestational carrier varies by state, so it is important that a knowledgeable and reputable attorney/agency be utilized.